5n00py/SmartCommit/README.md

 The script generates an AI enhanced commit message based on the diffs of your staged changes, reducing the manual effort involved in crafting meaningful commit descriptions.
-By default, after running the script within a repository, a preview of the AI-generated commit message is displayed.
-You are then presented with the options:

-1. To continue with the current commit message.
-2. To regenerate a new commit message.
-3. To regenerate a new commit message by adding further instruction.
-4. To view the staged changes.
-5. To abort the commit process altogether.

-If you choose to continue, the generated message is used as a template for the `git commit` command, allowing you to review and further customize the message if needed before finalizing it.
+The generated message will be used as a template for the further editing of the commit message, allowing to review and further customize the message if needed before finalizing the commit.

-For quick commits, you can use the `-q` or `--quick` options to skip the preview and commit directly with the AI-generated message.
-To see all the possible options, run `gc-smart --help`.
+**IMPORTANT NOTE:** `SmartCommit` is primarily designed for users working in a UNIX-like OS environment performing git operations directly from the command line.
+Its functionality and commands are tailored to these systems and workflows and might not be fully compatible or perform as expected in other environments.

 ## Prerequisites